 Promoting Biodiversity & Alternative Food Crops

-We held a 'Biodiversity and alternative food products webinar' early in November.
-Watch the recording to hear from Marian Bruce (Highland Boundary), Sascha Grierson (Grierson Organic), and Davy McCracken (SRUC) about the value to farm businesses of enhancing biodiversity and nature to open diversification avenues.
+Watch the recording of 'Biodiversity and alternative food products webinar' held early in November 2021 with Marian Bruce (Highland Boundary), Sascha Grierson (Grierson Organic), and Davy McCracken (SRUC).

 Boosting biodiversity to build business: Highland Boundary

 Highland Boundary Wild Scottish Spirits is a new generation of Scottish spirits, born on the farm, and capturing the flavours of the Scottish wilderness, botanicals and wild.
 Marian and Simon’s farm lies on the Highland Boundary Fault and this inspired them to develop a range of products based on botanicals from the Highlands with grain spirit from the South.
 This video explores how they have encouraged wildlife and biodiversity through innovation and imagination.
 Driven by flavour, their products really are a taste of the countryside, and they connect people with the environment.

 Hugh Grierson farms Newmiln Farm, a mixed organic farm in Perthshire.
 The farm now consists of beef cattle, pigs, chickens, wheat and oats.
 The meat produced on the farm is sold through the farm butchery and shop - Hugh Grierson Organic.
 Both Hugh and his customers enjoy the enhanced flavour of the products as a result of the diverse diets that the animals feed on.
 In this video Hugh gives us an introduction to his farming system and how his holistic management interlinks between the enterprises to enhance the sustainability of his farm business.

 Boosting biodiversity to build business: The flower field